CustomX: Unified Character, Action, and Scene Customization in Video World Models: Experiment

-\textbf{Visual Conditions Enhance Long-Horizon Generation.} We introduce two types of visual conditions—multi-view character and 3DGS scene—to ensure both character and scene consistency during generation.
+\textbf{Visual Conditions Enhance Long-Horizon Generation.} We introduce two types of visual conditions, multi-view character and 3DGS scene, to ensure both character and scene consistency during generation.
 Beyond improving spatial coherence, these visual conditions also alleviate the issue of visual quality degradation over long-horizon generation.
-To validate this, we compare AniX operating in the auto-regressive mode (see Section~\ref{sec:AR}) against two variants: (1) using only the multi-view character condition, where the 3DGS scene condition is replaced with textual scene descriptions; and (2) using only the 3DGS scene condition, where the multi-view character condition is replaced with textual character descriptions.
-Figure~\ref{fig:clip_aes} presents a comparison with the two variants, using the CLIP-Aesthetic and DINOv2 scores as metrics to evaluate visual quality and character consistency, respectively.
-We conduct 10 evaluations for each model, using a different character in each run.
+To validate this, we compare CustomX operating in the auto-regressive mode (see \cref{sec:AR}) against two variants: (1) using only the multi-view character condition, where the 3DGS scene condition is replaced with textual scene descriptions; and (2) using only the 3DGS scene condition, where the multi-view character condition is replaced with textual character descriptions. \cref{fig:clip_aes} presents a comparison with the two variants, using the CLIP-Aesthetic and DINOv2 scores as metrics to evaluate visual quality and character consistency, respectively.
+The evaluation protocol consists of 10 trials per model.
+In each trial, a different character is used to autoregressively generate 10 video clips, forming an iterative long-horizon generation process.

+\textbf{Game-Real Hybrid Data Enhances Real-World Character Fidelity and Physics.} CustomX trained solely on GTA-V videos tends to inherit the game-engine rendering style, leading to stylized outputs even when conditioned on real-world characters.
+We therefore investigate whether incorporating real-world data into training can improve generation realism.
+Specifically, we collect additional 400 real-world videos using the same data collection pipeline as for GTA-V, except that the videos are captured from the real world rather than rendered by a game engine.
+As shown in \cref{fig:game_real_ablation_main}, the model trained on the hybrid dataset achieves higher realism and captures physical effects present in the real world but absent in games, such as dynamic clothing wrinkles.
+Additional details of the real-world dataset and further results are provided in the appendix.

 \textbf{Acceleration.} Our 13B-parameter base model generates a 93-frame 360P video in 121s on a single NVIDIA H100 using a 30-step denoising schedule.
 By applying DMD2~\cite{yin2024improved}, we distill it into a 4-step version, reducing latency to 21s with only slight drops in DINOv2 (0.698$\rightarrow$0.669) and CLIP-Aesthetic (5.665$\rightarrow$5.583) scores.
 Latencies for higher resolutions are provided in the appendix.